amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Reiss (DE)

-Reiss were a German maker of slide rules, established in 1882.
-During the Cold War, it was a factory in East Germany.
-But unlike other Eastern Bloc countries, the East Germans clung on to their traditional German craftsmanship.
-As such, Reiss rules are good quality instruments.

 ***Reiss 3214 Darmstadt Record***—The Reiss 3214 feels as solid and smooth as other European late model rules.
 It is a plastic duplex rule, which is a break from the Darmstadt simplex tradition.
 Nevertheless, it is a Darmstadt rule in a sense that it has three $LL_n$ scales, but no $LL_{0n}$ scales.
 And like a traditional Darmstadt rule, its frame is not adjustable.

 ![Reiss 3214](./figures/SlideRules/Reiss3214/front.jpg)